joebobs0n/python-lessons/lesson1.md

 Conditionals rely on evaluating logical statements and proceeding based on the boolean results.

 Their general construction is `if <logical statement>:`.
 The executed code-block, should the logical statement hold true, follows the `if` statement on separate indented lines.
 Note that Python is an indentation based language rather than a braces language (like Java and C++).
-Anything with the same indentation level will be grouped together in the same code block.
+Anything with the same indentation level will be grouped together in the same execution level.

 Example:
 ```python